Frequently asked questions

 How much does the IB Programme cost?

 Diploma students will pay only $40 per IB test.
-There are a total of six test for the IB Diploma.
-Total cost to the student is $240.
+There are a total of six tests for the IB Diploma.
+The total cost to the student is $240.
 You may qualify for a reduced rate.
 For more information make an appointment with the IB coordinator.